skwirl42/robco-processor/README.md

 - [ ] Write a programming guide
 - [ ] More better user experience
 - [ ] Add a configuration screen for inserting/ejecting holotapes, setting emulator parameter, etc
-- [ ] Allow for swapping between the debug and regular console while execution remains paused
 ## Functionality
 - [ ] Implement support for executing programs from tape
 - [ ] Implement audio system using https://github.com/OneLoneCoder/synth ported to SDL, or something similar